Information Security Risk Assessment

 Aligning security risk with business objectives.

-The knowledge gained through an IT risk assessment helps guide an organization in making rational decisions to improve security posture and align risk with acceptable tolerance levels.
+The knowledge gained through an Information Security Risk Assessment helps guide an organization in making rational decisions to improve security posture and align risk with acceptable tolerance levels.

 Effective Security Risk Management